Akshat-Gupta04/wasserstoff-AiInternTask/README.md

 ### Scaling Considerations

 - **Worker Configuration**: The application uses Gunicorn with:
-  - 4 worker processes for handling concurrent requests
+  - 2 worker processes for handling concurrent requests
-  - 2 threads per worker for improved throughput
+  - 4 threads per worker for improved throughput
   - 120-second timeout for long-running operations

 - **Memory Usage**:
-  - Each worker requires approximately 250-500MB of RAM
+  - Each worker requires approximately 200-250MB of RAM
-  - Choose an instance with at least 2GB RAM for production use
+  - The application is optimized to work within Render's 512MB memory limit
+  - In-memory document processing helps reduce memory usage
   - The application implements periodic cache clearing to manage memory

 - **Storage Requirements**:
-  - Start with 10GB disk and monitor usage
   - Vector databases grow with document count
+  - The application processes documents in memory to reduce storage requirements
-  - Consider increasing disk size for large document collections
+  - Consider increasing resources for large document collections

 ## 🛠 Technologies Used